mesg-foundation/mesg-components/packages/Pagination/README.md

 - **currentPage**: `Number`, **Optional**. _The default is `1`_, -> _Number of current pagination_
 - **hideSelect**: `Number`, **Optional**. _The default is `false`_, -> _Don't display page-size select_

-## Event

-- `render-change` _this event return a current-page value and page-size value as object type_

 ## Example

 **Default:**